klausman/armapadocs/content/mission_making/guide/index.md

 You can turn it off in-game by opening the map screen and clicking ‘admin’ under ‘briefing’.

-You can turn safe start off in init.sqf by commenting out line 153: `[] execVM "f\safeStart\f\_safeStart.sqf";`
+You can turn safe start off in init.sqf by commenting out line 62: `[] execVM "f\safeStart\f\_safeStart.sqf";`

 **JIP** aka join in progress allows players who join post mission start to teleport to their squadmates.
-You can tweak the settings in init.sqf line 193:
+You can tweak the settings in init.sqf line 68:
-`// F3 - JIP setup (PA version)`
+`// SETTING: JIP setup (PA version)`

-If you wish to change the time of day or the weather, make sure the ToD & Weather parameter feature is not active, because that will overwrite your default settings.

-You can set the default settings in the 3d editor, go to toolbar, and click Attributes > Environment.
+If you wish to change the time of day or the weather, that is best done in the mission editor: in the 3d editor, go to toolbar, and click Attributes > Environment.

 Tip: For night time missions, check if the moon is visible, because if it isn’t, it will be almost pitch black (not fun without NVGs!)